 With our interface, we tried to offer a wide sample of methods to correct the effects previously defined.
 Among them, all the gene specific errors (e.g. short PCR products) and the spatial noise affect both channels in the same amount.
-Consequently, these sources of noise are removed just by taking the ratio of both channels.
+Consequently, these sources of noise are mainly removed just by taking the ratio of both channels.
+The new version of the GUI will include a spatial normalization based in the method by Colantuoni, Henry, Zeger, and Pevsner (2002).
 Hence, the interface has three main blocks to correct the background, dye and array effects.
 For every of them the interface enables:

 - 1. Visualization of different plots for the pre-corrected data in order to choose the most suitable normalization method. - 2.
-A variety of effect-correction options to be chosen. - 3.
-Visualization of the corrected data in order to asses the effect of the method that was chosen.
+A variety of effect-correction options to be chosen. - Visualization of the corrected data in order to asses the effect of the method that was chosen.